Mejituu/wallpaper-engine-kde-plugin/README.md

-# Wallpaper Engine for Kde
+# Wallpaper Engine for KDE
 A wallpaper plugin integrating [wallpaper engine](https://store.steampowered.com/app/431960/Wallpaper_Engine) into kde wallpaper setting.

 ## Note
+- This fork has limited support from me, I will accept pull requests with reasonable explanation
 - Known issues:
   - Some scene wallpapers may **crash** your KDE.
     Remove `WallpaperSource` line in `~/.config/plasma-org.kde.plasma.desktop-appletsrc` and restart KDE to fix.
   - Mouse long press (to enter panel edit mode) is broken on desktop.
   - Screen Locking is not supported, please not use this plugin in screen locking.
+  - Some effects are unsupported read [Supported Effects](https://github.com/Jelgnum/wallpaper-engine-kde-plugin/edit/main/README.md#supported)
 - Support **scene(2d)**,**video**,**web** wallpaper types
 - Requires *Wallpaper Engine* installed on steam
 - Requires C++20(gcc 10+)